dbmnio/jam-bud/_docs/project-overview.md

 * The system responds to commands and performs audio operations with latency low enough to not disrupt a musician's creative workflow.
 * The AI agent can provide relevant and musically coherent suggestions.
 * The "undo" functionality works reliably, allowing for a non-destructive creative process.

+## **7. Evolution of the User Interface & Workflow**

+Through initial implementation and testing, the core concept of a voice-controlled looper has evolved to better suit a musician's creative workflow.
+The following key changes have been implemented:

+*   **Hybrid Interaction Model:** The initial idea of a purely voice-driven interface has been updated.
+While voice commands remain central for creative and modification tasks (e.g., "add a bassline," "make that quieter"), the time-sensitive action of starting and stopping a recording has been mapped to a dedicated **Record/Stop toggle button** in the UI.
+This change acknowledges that the physical, tactile precision of a button is superior for timing musical loops, reducing cognitive load and improving the reliability of the core looping feature.

+*   **Non-Destructive Workflow:** A core principle that has emerged is that of a non-destructive creative process.
+When a user creates a loop, it is not permanently deleted if it is removed from the main mix.
+Instead, we have implemented a **Mute/Unmute** system.
+Tracks can be silenced and brought back later, allowing musicians to experiment freely and revisit "happy accidents" without fear of losing their work.
+This is managed by the agent's internal state and controlled via voice commands (e.g., "mute the last track").